 2015 Grand Prix International de Photographie de Vevey (Switzerland) 2015/2016, Shortlist

 2015 Phoenix Art Museum, INFOCUS Sidney Zuber Photography Award, Honorable Mention

 2015 Athens Photo Festival, Shortlist

-Daniel Grinberg, "Some Restrictions Apply: The Exhibition Spaces of Guantánamo Bay," Cinema Journal (forthcoming 2018).
+Daniel Grinberg, "Some Restrictions Apply: The Exhibition Spaces of Guantánamo Bay," Cinema Journal (f.
+July, 2018).

 Diane Dufour, Bartolomé Stanson & Julie Hérault, eds.
 En Suspens (Exhibition catalogue) (Le BAL & Shelter Press, 2018).